SpencerJobe/TypesJS/README.md

 ## Advanced Types
 [Back to Types](#types)

-There are four advanced annotation function in TypesJS.
+There are four advanced annotation functions in TypesJS.
 These functions allow you to create more advanced types.
 These advanced options can be used with the base types provided by TypesJS as well as custom types you defined.
+Examples of these advanced annotation function are provided below.
 See Custom Types section for details on creating your own types.

 | Type | Description |
 |---|---|